 Business processes regarding which types of active records are sent to offsite storage should be considered when the retention schedule is implemented into the records management system.
 For example, it may be known that all records of a certain type are sent to offsite storage only after the triggering event has occurred.
 In this case the record class can be implemented to utilize the storage date as the base date for calculation rather than require the population of an event date.

-81% of respondents to the Cohasset Survey felt that the “keep-everything” culture is a challenge to their Records and Information Management program.
-Simply having a compliant Records Retention Schedule is not enough.
+81% of respondents to the 2016-2017 Cohasset Information Governance Benchmarking Survey felt that the “keep-everything” culture is a challenge to their Records and Information Management program.
+(Cohasset survey) Simply having a compliant Records Retention Schedule is not enough.
 It must be implemented into the records management system with the proper business processes in place to support it or users will not feel empowered to make the important decisions with regard to the defensible disposition of records.

 - Markus Lindelow

 More in IG, Regulations & Compliance

 IG, Regulations & Compliance

 Simplifying Technical Jargon Will Improve Records Management Adoption